BalachandranNS/Data-science-/README_FIFA20.md

-Skill-Based Clustering of FIFA 20 Players using Unsupervised Learning
+Skill-Based Clustering of FIFA 20 Players using Unsupervised Learning:

 To cluster professional football players based on their on-field skill attributes and roles (e.g., striker, winger, midfielder) using unsupervised learning algorithms.
 The goal is to group players with similar skill sets to support scouting, wage analysis, and role-based performance understanding.